|Baikie of Tankerness|

 He died following a fall from his horse, 24 February 1869.
 His wife died 26 July 1862.

 Baikie, Dr. Robert MD (1799-1889).
 Fourth and youngest son of Robert Baikie (d.
 1817) and his wife Mary, daughter of Thomas Balfour of Huip, born 30 October and baptised at Kirkwall, 16 November 1799.
-He was educated at Edinburgh Univ (MD, 1820) and was a surgeon in the East India Co.'s Madras Army (Asst Surgeon, 1820; Surgeon, 1834; retired 1844).
+He was educated at Edinburgh Univ (MD, 1820) and was a surgeon in the East India Co.'s Madras Army (Asst Surgeon, 1820; Surgeon, 1834; retired 1844), and thus presumably the man who published two beautifully-illustrated volumes on the Nilgiri Hills, Observations on the Neilgherries (Calcutta, 1834) and The Neilgherries (1857).
 He returned from India in indifferent health and made a practice of walking many miles every day.
 He practised in Edinburgh and treated his patients increasingly with homeopathic remedies.
 DL and JP for Orkney.
 He married, 18 March 1852 at Holy Trinity, Paddington (Middx), Helen Elizabeth (c.1816-86), daughter of John Maxwell Davidson of Bengal Medical Service, but had no issue.

 He inherited Tankerness from his eldest brother in 1869, but lived chiefly in Edinburgh as the climate of Orkney did not suit his wife.